uakbr/hori-plugins/README.md

 To use my plugins you must have Illumine's repo for the iUtils plugin.

 **Github Repository owner:** illumineawake

 **Github Repository name:** illu-plugins

+**Special thanks to xkylee for their open-source acid path generator**